HliasGit/DeployData/README.md

     - `idsParam` - Parameter for the active classification on the ids graph (bottom graph)
     - `bins` - Number of bins in which the time is divided into

+# Where to find data?

+You can find the data in a .tar.xz file by following [this link](https://drive.google.com/file/d/1iOGtpTx0D7dANgrlyvIDru5FUZ0l-SlK/view?usp=drive_link).
+Then, extract the data and place it in the root folder of the repository.